control-toolbox/OptimalControlProblems.jl/ext/Descriptions/cart_pendulum.md

 - Maximum force is initially applied to accelerate the pendulum and cart (bang arc).
 - A singular arc follows, balancing the pendulum energy to reach the upright position.
-- Maximum force is applied again to stabilize and position the cart.
+- Maximum force is applied again to stabilise and position the cart.

 The pendulum angle evolves from downward ($\theta = 0$) to upright ($\theta = \pi$), while the cart remains within its bounds.
 Underactuation makes the problem challenging because the pendulum cannot be actuated directly and the control must exploit coupled dynamics.